Transport and Delivery of Objects with a Soft Everting Robot: Theoretical Analysis

-To determine when objects can be held without slipping, we treat the robot as an everting gripper~\cite{sui2022bioinspired, li2020bioinspired, li2025variable, root2021bio, park2025soft}.
-Building off the grasping model by Sui \textit{et al.} \cite{sui2022bioinspired}, the pull‑out force, i.e. the maximum axial load before an object slips, comes from a combination of Coulomb friction and tension due to the wrap angle from the membrane.
-In this study, we reframe this pull‑out force as the payload weight that can be transported without slip.
+To determine when objects can be held without slipping, the robot is modeled as an \kj{swallowing} gripper~\cite{sui2022bioinspired,li2020bioinspired,li2025variable,root2021bio,park2025soft}.
+Building on the securing model from Sui \textit{et~al.}~\cite{sui2022bioinspired}, the maximum load before slip arises from Coulomb friction and wall tension due to the wrap angle of the membrane.
+In our study, this pull-out force is reframed as the payload weight that can be transported without slip.
+The effective grip contact area $K$ represents the change in securing force per unit pressure, defined as $K = \frac{\Delta F}{\Delta P}$ [N\,kPa$^{-1}$].
+The effective contact area will be~\cite{sui2022bioinspired}: